NUDelta/remote-paper-prototyper-gdk-archive/README.md

 **Work-in-progress

 ## Usage
-prototyper requires some sort of media server that will receive an RTSP stream (for example, [Wowza](http://www.wowza.com/)).
+RPP requires some sort of media server that will receive an RTSP stream (for example, [Wowza](http://www.wowza.com/)).
 The address of this server and a username/password must hardcoded into the CameraActivity section of the application before deploying to Glass (so naturally, a static server would be most preferred).
 Once this is done, open up the Glass application and choose "Connect" from the menu.
-The stream can then be viewed using the [command center webpage](https://github.com/NUDelta/prototype-cc).
+The stream can then be viewed using the [command center webpage](https://github.com/NUDelta/remote-paper-prototyper-web).

 ## Example Setup
 We tested our software setup on virtual machine running Red Hat Enterprise Linux with the aforementioned Wowza Media Server.